Skip to main content

 2

-Contact your Gnosis Pay partner manager or technical support team to register your webhook endpoint URL.
+Configure your webhook endpoint URL directly through the Partners Dashboard or contact your Gnosis Pay partner manager for assistance.
 Provide the complete HTTPS URL where you want to receive webhook notifications.

 3